LightTable/LightTable/README.md

 # Light Table [![Build Status](https://travis-ci.org/LightTable/LightTable.svg?branch=master)](https://travis-ci.org/LightTable/LightTable)

 Light Table is a next generation code editor that connects you to your creation with instant feedback.
-Light Table is very customizable and can display anything that a browser can.
+Light Table is very customizable and can display anything a [Chromium browser](http://www.chromium.org/) can.

 ## Downloads